-applicants can submit a request in writing along with a copy of their passport to the Department of Justice, or alternatively, attend the Citywest Transfer Hub.56 2.
-Access to asylum There is no requirement for those fleeing the war in Ukraine to seek international protection in order to receive support and protection upon arrival in Ireland.
+2. Access to asylum There is no requirement for those fleeing the war in Ukraine to seek international protection in order to receive support and protection upon arrival in Ireland.
 While individuals eligible for temporary protection can instead choose to seek international protection, they cannot do so while benefitting from temporary protection at the same time.
 Once registered under the Temporary Protection Directive, it is possible for a beneficiary to instead apply for international protection, provided they first renounce their temporary protection status.
-Equally, it is possible for someone who has previously applied for international protection to subsequently register for temporary protection, provided they withdraw their asylum application and meet the qualifying criteria for temporary protection.57 There have been no issues reported regarding access to the the international protection process in respect of those entitled to temporary protection.
+Equally, it is possible for someone who has previously applied for international protection, provided they withdraw their asylum application and meet the qualifying criteria for temporary protection.57 There have been no issues reported regarding access to the the international protection process in respect of those entitled to temporary protection.
 However, it should be noted that the asylum procedure has a significant length at present.
 Throughout 2022, the median processing time for first instance decisions was approximately 18 months.58 The EU temporary protection directive provides a quicker and more streamlined process in these circumstances.
 Temporary protection provides beneficiaries with immediate access to the labour market, along with access to social welfare income supports and accommodation.
 If an applicant chooses to apply for asylum, they will not be permitted to access employment until 6 months after making their initial application for protection.
-Moreover, international protection applicants are not permitted to access social welfare supports in the State and are instead provided with a a weekly stipend, known as the Daily Expense Allowance, in the amount of € 38.80 per week.
+Moreover, international protection applicants are not permitted to access social welfare supports in the State and are instead provided with a a weekly stipend, known as the Daily Expense Allowance, in the amount of \in 38.80 per week.
 422 applications for international protection were made by Ukrainian nationals in 2022.
 It is not known whether they would be automatically entitled to temporary protection as some of those applications may have been lodged prior to 24 February 2022.59 The total number of applicants for international protection made by Ukrainian nations throughout 2023 was not available.
-However, 110 Ukrainian nationals were granted international protection or permission to remain throughout 2023.60 B. Family reunification 1.
+However, 110 Ukrainian nationals were granted international protection or permission to remain throughout 2023.60 The number of Ukrainian nationals who applied for and were granted international protection throughout 2024 was not available at the time of publication in April 2025.
+B. Family reunification 1.
 Family reunification as provided under the Temporary Protection Directive The Council Implementing Decision provides for family reunification for beneficiaries of temporary protection with spouses or partners, or any children under the age of 18.61 As a beneficiary of temporary protection, it is possible to activate a family reunification procedure, either in Ireland or in another Member State of the EU whereby the spouse, partner or child holds temporary protection in another EU member State.
 This is subject to cooperation between Ireland and the Member State concerned.62 At the time of updating, there was no established mechanism by which to facilitate family reunification in Ireland.
 This remained the case as of April 2024.
-In the experience of the Irish Refugee Council's Ukraine Support 56 ibid.

-Immigration Service Delivery, 'FAQ's - For Ukraine Nationals and Residents of Ukraine', 23rd December 2022, available at: https://bit.ly/3hMbVzK.
-Acting Minister for Justice Simon Harris, Response to Parliamentary Question No 558, 31 January 2023, available at: https://bit.ly/3X56bmM.
-Breaking News, 'Almost 450 Ukrainians have entered Direct Provision since start of last year', 1 March 2023, available at: https://bit.ly/3BTGVrv.
-Information provided by International Protection Office, April 2024.
+In the experience of the Irish Refugee Council's Ukraine Support Team, the vast majority of applicants seeking family reunification in Ireland claimed temporary protection independently of their family members.
+However, it is sometimes the case that a family member may be 57 Immigration Service Delivery, 'FAQ's - For Ukraine Nationals and Residents of Ukraine', 23rd December 2022, available: here.
+58 Acting Minister for Justice Simon Harris, Response to Parliamentary Question No 558, 31 January 2023, available: here.
+59 Breaking News, 'Almost 450 Ukrainians have entered Direct Provision since start of last year', 1 March 2023, available: here.
+60 Information provided by International Protection Office, April 2024.